PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-07 19:17:09
+Last updated: 2024-04-07 19:17:44
-Random Quote: What did the mermaid wear to her math class?
-An algae bra! - Will Livingston
+Random Quote: Sometimes our best decisions are the ones that don't make any sense at all. - Ted Mosby